This story was revised after being originally published for Bulls.com on April 20, 2011.

 “We were throwing a little bit of everything at him,” said Vincent.
 “Kevin with his long arms, Danny with his tenacious ways, Dennis and his great defensive ability and he’s chewing up everyone standing in front of him.
 It was a different consciousness you don’t get to often.”

 The Bulls started Woolridge, Charles Oakley, Corzine, Kyle Macy and Jordan.
 They had Oakley defending Parish despite the size difference as Parish wasn’t the primary scorer, and Corzine on the tricky McHale.
 Woolridge took Bird.
 The Celtics played Bird against the less mobile Corzine and McHale against Woolridge’s quickness to put size on Woolridge.
 But Bird also liked to roam the lanes for steals to ignite the Boston break, so he rarely was on a primary scorer.

 Macy brought the ball up the first few times, but Jordan did so most of the first quarter, taking high screens from Corzine and penetrating through the Celtics big men.
 Jordan scored with relative ease, stepping by Johnson quickly and showing that hanging ability, though more so for layups as the Celtics big men protected against the big dunks.

 “It was pretty much screen-and-roll the whole game,” said Corzine.

 The Bulls took a 33-25 lead after one quarter.
-Sidney Green, now a Bulls ambassador, was first man off the bench with Gene Banks and Paxson also playing the other significant minutes off the bench.
+Sidney Green was first man off the bench with Gene Banks and Paxson also playing the other significant minutes off the bench.
 Mike Smrek and George Gervin played briefly and were scoreless.